The Dramatic Rise of Political Ad Spending on Google in India

 ● Bharatiya Janata Party (BJP) leads with a grand total of ₹1,660,000 K, reflecting a significant investment in digital advertising across multiple years.

-This shift has not just changed the way political parties communicate with voters, but it has also influenced the way voters engage in political discussions.
+In this new era where digital media dominates communication, the landscape of political campaigning has undergone a transformative evolution.
+Political ad spending on platforms like Google has emerged as a significant aspect of election strategies, particularly in India, the world’s largest democracy.
+This shift towards digital platforms has raised questions about transparency, regulation, and the overall impact on electoral outcomes, enlightening us about the changing face of politics.
+This shift has not just changed the way political parties communicate with voters, but it has also influenced how voters engage in political discussions.
 Traditionally, political campaigns in India have depended on mediums such as television, radio, and print.
-However, with the increasing usage of the internet and smartphones, digital platforms have become the new battleground for securing votes.
-Google, being one of the most frequently visited websites in India, has actively shaped this digital shift, making it a significant player in Indian politics.
+However, with the increasing internet usage and smartphones, digital platforms have become the new battleground for securing votes.
+Google, one of India’s most frequently used search engines, has actively shaped this digital shift, making it a significant player in Indian politics.

 Fig: 1